jversed/Lesson06_inheritance/README.md

-# Lesson06_inheritence
+# Lesson06_inheritance
-simple example of inheritence in java
+simple example of inheritance in java